 Checking a bag greatly reduces the restrictions on the foods and beverages you can take with you.
 Anything from your favorite beverage to your favorite salad can be packed.
 Just be sure it is sealed well and include ice blocks if needed.

 Bringing a refillable water bottle on your trip is also a must.
-Once through the security checkpoint, the team filled up our water bottles instead of buying overpriced water or soda, giving themselves a healthier option.
+Once through the security checkpoint, you can refill your water bottle instead of buying overpriced water or soda, giving yourself a healthier option.

-Even at airports with limited food options, the team members were able to find relatively healthy options to eat including vegetables and hummus, vegetarian burrito bowls, Mediterranean wraps, and a green smoothie made from real fruits and vegetables.
-Later on, while waiting for respective flights to depart, the team walked laps instead of simply sitting at the gate.
+Even at airports with limited food options, you usually can find healthy options to eat including vegetables and hummus, vegetarian burrito bowls, Mediterranean wraps, or a smoothie.

 After arriving at your destination, it is tempting to give in to unhealthier meal choices.
 However, nutritious options are often available.
 The key is to focus on how these foods will benefit and affect your body.

-Even when they ended up at a restaurant with no real healthy options, they did their best by ordering sides to create a meal or sharing items.
+Even if you end up at a restaurant with no real healthy options, do your best by ordering sides to create a meal or sharing items.
 Some restaurant menus might require a bit of creativity to find something on the healthier side, but it’s usually possible.

 Consider, for example, fast food restaurants.
 They are notorious for being unhealthy, but if you look closely you can find better options such as a salad.
 You may be thinking you have looked at the salads and they are very high in calories.
 This is sometimes true, but if we alter them by holding the croutons, cheese, and/or dressing, the health factor increases significantly!